o-ran-sc/o-du-phy/docs/Assumptions_Dependencies.rst

 ------------

-O-RAN library implementation depends on the Data Plane Development Kit (DPDK v20.11.1).
+O-RAN library implementation depends on the Data Plane Development Kit (DPDK v20.11.3).

-DPDK v20.11.1 should be patched with corresponding DPDK patch provided with FlexRAN release (see *Table 1*, FlexRAN Reference Solution Software Release Notes)
+DPDK v20.11.3 should be patched with corresponding DPDK patch provided with FlexRAN release (see *Table 1*, FlexRAN Reference Solution Software Release Notes)

+Intel OneApi DPC++/C++ Compiler is used.
+Version 2022.0.0 or newer.

-Intel® C++ Compiler v19.0.3 is used.
+Intel® C++ Compiler v19.0.3 can also be used but not verified with the f release.

 -  Optionally Octave v3.8.2 can be used to generate reference IQ samples (octave-3.8.2-20.el7.x86_64).